klueless-csharp-samples/P11ClubMembership/docs/Assessment-3-Validation/TestPlan-PART4.md

 ---

+The rest of this document is just pasted from part 1, 2 and 3

+---

 ## Part 1: Prepare test document and data

 #### Review and analyse the software requirements in the case study.